 BIPOC Mental HealthPosted: 9 Jan 2023

-This month, we’re focusing on BIPOC mental health in collaboration with Black Twitch UK, and will highlight mental health resources specifically supporting the needs of BIPOC folk, as well as detail our activities across the month.
+We’re focusing on BIPOC mental health in collaboration with Black Twitch UK, and will highlight mental health resources specifically supporting the needs of BIPOC individuals.

 BIPOC stands for Black, Indigenous, and people of color.